ancientgoat/WhatsUpDocs/README.md

 #### TooRest

-A rest server that just using the Data Definition files from SaulDemo to provide return data packets.
+A rest server that just uses the Data Definition files from SaulDemo to provide return data packets, based on Rest calls made with the name of the Data Definition.
 Nothing regarding each SQL query returned packet is hardcoded.
 This project has very little code.

 #### JrRestScheduler

-Uses the TooSkunk project's jar to run Rules defined in the src/main/resources directory.
+Uses the TooSkunk project's jar to run Rules defined locally in the src/main/resources/.... directory.
 These rules are run two different ways.
 One is on a schedule, a sample rule runs every 5 seconds.
 And the other is that you can call a Rule as a Rest call, pass it a parameter, and have it execute.
+Again, not a lot on code in this project.